wendall911/BetterDays/README.md

    * Better Days is compatible with this mod.
 However, you MUST set hordeEventByPlayerTime = false or it will not work at all.
  * [Immersive Snow](https://www.curseforge.com/minecraft/mc-mods/immersive-snow)
    * Better Days is NOT compatible with this mod if using a season mod as well, as it completely overrides the day and night length.
-There is a confuration option to disable this behavior, but unfortunately it is set to override Better Days by default.
+There is a configuration option to disable this behavior, but unfortunately, it is set to override Better Days by default.

 #### Sleep Vote Mods